Upper and Lower Bounds for Fully Retroactive Graph Problems: Fully Retroactive Data Structures

-Note that a retroactive operation can be charged multiple time.
-However, every retroactive operation will be charged at most once from each level (defined to be distance from the root), because if an operation is charged by a rebuild of $\mathcal{T}(w)$ at level $i$, then any later rebuilds at level at most $i$ will not be charged to it.
-In other words, the next time the operation is charged must be by a rebuild at level higher than $i$.
-Hence each retroactive operation can be charged at most $O(\log T)$ times, and the amortized update time for each retroactive operation can be upper bounded by $O(\log^2 T\cdot t_\text{update})$. \end{proof}
+\begin{lemma} Let $t_\text{update}$ be the update time of the data structure maintained in an internal node.
+Each retroactive operation can be handled in amortized $O(\log^2 T\cdot t_\text{update})$ time. \end{lemma}

-In the following, we give data structures maintaining maximum degree, connectivity and MSF subject to retroactive operations.
-The data structures we use follow the framework we described above, while for different problems the data structures $\mathcal{D}(u)$ maintained by internal nodes $u$ are different.
+Due to space limit, we defer the proof of the above lemma to the full version of the paper~\cite{henzinger2019upper}, where we give data structures maintaining maximum degree, connectivity and MSF subject to retroactive operations.
+The data structures follow the above framework, while for different problems the data structures maintained by internal nodes are different.